bartificer/programming-by-stealth/docs/_tidbits/tidbit9.md

 Before you go any further, you’ll need to fetch the URL for your desired repo on your Git server.
 For fellow GitHub users, note that you’ll need to use the web interface, because I have not found a way of getting the GitHub iOS app to show the SSH URL for a repo!

-In WorkingCopy, enter the new linked shared folder and click the *‘Repository’* button:
+In WorkingCopy, go into the new linked shared folder and click the word *‘Repository’* (not the icon to the right):

 ![Open the Repository settings in WorkingCopy](assets/tidbits9/iOSGitExteralEditor-Screenshot3.png)